OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 #### Remediation

-As a proof-of-concept, it is common to render the famous JavaScript message box using the alert() command.
+Security testers commonly use the infamous JavaScript message box to demonstrate exploitation of XSS.
+Inadvertently, developers sometimes assume that blacklisting the alert() command is an acceptable solution.

 #### References